dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 quill send message.json
 ```

-Then the resulting metadata will end like this:
+Then the resulting metadata will end like this where only the `description` field changed:

 ```
     url = "https://sns-examples.com/proposal/42";